odomlab2/sci-rocket/docs/overview_files.md

 - **species**: Reference species (e.g. mouse or human).
 - **n_expected_cells**: Number of expected cells in the (demultiplexed) sample (used during UMI filtering).

-In addition, the following columns are optional:

-- **hashing_sheet**: Path to a hashing sheet (.tsv) containing the hashing barcodes used in the experiment.

 See [example sample-sheet](https://github.com/odomlab2/sci-rocket/blob/main/workflow/examples/example_samplesheet.tsv).

 > - **p5** and **p7** are used to denote the PCR indexes belonging to a particular sample.
 The indexes are translated to all relevant combinations within the sequencing-run.